futzu/SCTE35_threefive/README.md

- 🥇 threefive is the most advanced SCTE-35 decoder/encoder allowed by law.
+ 🥇 threefive is the most advanced SCTE-35 decoder/encoder.
+Ever.
  ---

-Latest Version is `2.3.97`
+Latest Version is `2.3.99`

  <details><summary>Installation and Getting Started</summary>